Moabite language: Numerals

 The absolute numeral precedes singular (collective) nouns, for instance “thirty years” is expressed as “šlšn.št” in line 2 of KAI; it has been transliterated as well as translated by Alvierra Niccani.
 Others are followed by a plural noun.
 Numeral phrases can stand in apposition with a noun (phrase) coming before or after.
-This is seen in KAI's line 17: “ymh.wḥṣy.ymy.bnh.’rb’nšt,” meaning“his days and half the days of his son, for forty years”.
+This is seen in KAI's line 17: “ymh.wḥṣy.ymy.bnh.’rb’nšt,” meaning, “his days and half the days of his son, for forty years.”

 Controversy

-Sentence Boundaries
+Sentence boundaries

-In the inscriptions on Mesha Stele a vertical stroke, /, appears 37 times.
-However, its function causes disagreement among researchers.
+In the inscriptions on the Mesha Stele a vertical stroke, /, appears 37 times.
+However, its function is the subject of disagreement among researchers.
 Van Zyl claims that the strokes are used to divide clauses.
 Similarly, Segert explains that they can be seen as tools for the punctuation of sentences.
-A. Poebel goes into a different direction and states that vertical strokes are used to separate sentences forming a mentally cohesive group.
+A. Poebel offers a different explanation and states that vertical strokes are used to separate sentences forming a mentally cohesive group.
 According to Andersen the only two parallels that can be found in accordance with the stroke are in the Gezer Calendar.
 Rather, he suggest that a dot fulfills the function as a word divider based on its occurrence in a variety of Old Aramaic inscriptions, the Siloam Inscription and other texts of the early Hebrew.

 Classification as Canaanite dialects

-Information about the dialect geography of the Levant experienced a lot of adjustments throughout the past few years.
-Features of Coastal Canaanite languages and other Northwest Semitic languages stand apart from each other, although both include languages that are often regarded as dialects of Canaanite, including Moabite.
+The geography of the dialects of the Levant has been revised the past few years.
+Dialects of Canaanite, including Moabite, show differences from one another.

 Isogloss

 A lexical isogloss exists between the Northwest Semitic languages Aramaic, Hebrew and Moabite.
 For example, the verb 'to be', from the root(s) *HWY/HYY.
-The coastal languages, Phoenician and Ugaritic, both used the root *KWN, and that seems to be the case in the mother tongue of the Amarna scribes from Canaan as well; it is also standard in Arabic.
+The coastal languages, Phoenician and Ugaritic, both used the root *KWN, and that seems to be the case in the mother tongue of the Amarna scribes from Canaan as well; and it is also standard in Arabic.

 Syntactic features

 A syntactic feature that Aramaic, Hebrew and Moabite share is the syntagma of the narrative preterit.
 Supported by three inscriptions, prefix preterite narrative sequences are found in Moabite as well as Old Southern Aramaic and Hebrew.
 First, it was discerned in the Old Aramaic inscription of Zakkur by king of Hamath and proclaimed to be of Canaanite influence on an Aramaic text.
 Second, it occurred in the Deir Alla Inscription.
 Finally the prefix preterite, appeared in the Tel Dan stele with and without the sequential conjunction.
-This feature is absent in Phoenician, a language that is certain to be Canaanite, which suggests that the classification of Moabite as a Canaanite dialect is does not apply.
+This feature is absent in Phoenician, a language that is certain to be Canaanite, which suggests that the classification of Moabite as a Canaanite dialect does not apply.